Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

 Important indicator:

-The norm is 0.4-4.0 honey / l.
-An elevated level of TSH in the blood may indicate hypothyroidism - a disease of the thyroid gland (an insufficient amount of hormones is produced).
-A low level of TSH is called thyrotoxicosis and is characterized by an excess of thyroid hormones in the body, which can lead to disruption of the nervous system, as well as disrupt the functioning of the cells responsible for the correct heart rhythm.
+The norm is 0.4-4.0 mU/l.
+An elevated blood TSH level may indicate hypothyroidism, a disease of the thyroid gland (insufficient amounts of hormones are produced).
+A low level of TSH is called thyrotoxicosis and is characterized by an excess of thyroid hormones in the body, which can lead to disruption of the nervous system, as well as disrupt the functioning of cells responsible for the correct rhythm of the heart.

 Hepatitis

-It is necessary to take: a blood test from a vein for the presence of antibodies.
+You must take a blood test from a vein to check for antibodies.

 How often: once a year or after operations, questionable sexual relations.

-Indirectly, the presence of hepatitis can be judged by the presence of bilirubin in the urine test.
-Normally, it shouldn't be.
+The presence of hepatitis can be indirectly judged by the presence of bilirubin in a urine test.
+Normally it shouldn't be there.

 Nephritis, pyelonephritis and other diseases of the kidneys and urinary tract